prominence-eosc/docs/about.md

 permalink: /about
 ---

-PROMINENCE has been funded by EOSCpilot.
-The European Open Science Cloud for Research pilot project is funded by the European Commission, DG Research & Innovation under contract no. 739563.
+PROMINENCE was a Science Demonstrator in [EOSCpilot](https://eoscpilot.eu/).
+The European Open Science Cloud for Research pilot project was funded by the European Commission, DG Research & Innovation under contract no. 739563.

 PROMINENCE is available on [GitHub](https://github.com/prominence-eosc).